EnricoMiccoli/minimass/README.md

 ```

 ## Available instructions, registers and memory
-All instructions all called as follows:
+All instructions are called as follows:
 ```
 OPCODE <operand>
 ```